-Using the original $\frac{1}{2}$ " screws.
+Using the original 1⁄4" screws.
 Install the burner housing as shown (RA).
+Make sure you have approx. 1⁄4" gap between burner tube and igniter electrode.
+(YA)

 Remove the top screw from the new unit as shown (RA).
 We will use this screw to mount the top piece in the next step.